 Donghao Yang has served as our independent director since August 26, 2020.
-Mr. Yang has served as the chief financial officer of Vipshop Holdings Ltd., a public company listed on the NYSE (symbol: VIPS), since 2011.
+Mr. Yang has served as a director of Yatsen Holding Limited, a public company listed on the NYSE (symbol: YSG), since July 2020 and the chief financial officer of Yatsen Holding Limited since November 2020.
+Mr. Yang served as the chief financial officer of Vipshop Holdings Ltd., a public company listed on the NYSE (symbol: VIPS), from August 2011 to November 2020.
 From 2010 to 2011, Mr. Yang served as the chief finance officer of Synutra International Inc., a public company listed on the NASDAQ (symbol: SYUT).
 From 2007 to 2010, Mr. Yang served as the chief financial officer of Greater China of Tyson Foods, Inc., a public company listed on the NYSE (symbol: TSN).
 From 2003 to 2007, Mr. Yang served as a finance director of Asia Pacific of Valmont Industries, Inc., a public company listed on the NYSE (symbol: VMI).
-From 1999 to 2001, Mr. Yang served as a director of China Minmetals Brazil Holding Ltd. Mr. Yang received his master's degree in business administration from Harvard Business School in 2003, and his bachelor's degree in economics from Nankai University in 1993.
+From 1999 to 2001, Mr. Yang served as a director of

+China Minmetals Brazil Holding Ltd. Mr. Yang received his master's degree in business administration from Harvard Business School in 2003, and his bachelor's degree in economics from Nankai University in 1993.